-Article was medically reviewed by Dr. Marek Šalka “22th February 2019
+Article was medically reviewed by Dr. Marek Salka “22nd February 2019

-One of the medical procedures, you maybe didn’t think about as the part of dental implant treatment, is Sinus Lift.
-As it is with any medical surgery, you should make sure that you understand all the treatment detail and also you are aware of the potential threats.
+One of the medical procedures you maybe didn’t think about as the part of dental implant treatment, is a Sinus Lift.
+As it is with any medical surgery, you should make sure that you understand all the treatment details and also you are aware of the potential threats.

-We prepared for you the structured article where you can find all the most frequented question and answers connected to sinus lift.
+We prepared this structured article where you can find all the most frequent questions and answers connected to sinus lift.

 Why do I need a sinus lift?